Your web browser is outdated and may be insecure

 You should be confident that your team and organisation will focus on system learning, not individual blame and you should be psychologically safe when raising concerns.
 Psychological safety relates to an individual’s perspective on how threatening or rewarding it is to take interpersonal risks at work.

 For instance, is this a place where new ideas are welcomed and built upon?
 Or picked apart and ridiculed?
-Will my colleagues embarrass or punish me for offering a different point of view or for admitting I don’t understand?
+Will colleagues embarrass or punish someone for offering a different point of view or for admitting they don't understand something?

 A key component of psychological safety is it is usually experienced at group level – most people in a team tend to have the same perceptions of it, so if you feel unsupported at work your colleagues probably feel that as well.
 In some teams and/or organisations the prospect of raising a concern about care being delivered or the environment you are working in can be daunting to contemplate.